kadirahq/subs-manager/README.md

     path: '/post/:id',
     waitOn: function() {
       // These subscriptions will be handled by Iron Router
-      // and does not affects with the Subscription Manager subscriptions return Meteor.subscribe('singlePost', this.params.id);
+      // and do not interfere with the Subscription Manager subscriptions return Meteor.subscribe('singlePost', this.params.id);
     }
   });